M1ke-Gru/dienstManager/README.md

 ### Windows

-Paste this in your terminal and press Enter:
+Paste this into Powershell and press Enter:

 ```
 python %USERPROFILE%\Desktop\wohnheimDB\table_generator.py